-Compared to simulation study 3 in Sec \ref{sec:mixture} which also had both continuous and categorical variables and the Gaussian mixture model was applied, the results in simulation study 4 were generally worse for both the NP-DIPS and the MODIPS approaches, but in different ways.
-In the MODIPS approach, identification of statistics to sanitize was less obvious and the inferences based on the synthetic data were less stable in simulation 4, probably due to the direct sanitization of the likelihood functions.
-For the NP-DIPS approach, the discretization and sanitization procedure was the same between simulations 3 and 4, but seemed to affect the inferences from logistic regressions more than those from the Gaussian mixture model.
-The different results from the two simulation studies suggest that even though the NP-DIPS approach was nonparametric, inferences from certain models based on the synthesize data can be more sensitive than others.
+Compared to simulation study 3 which also had a mixture of continuous and categorical variables, the results in simulation study 4 were generally worse for both the NP-DIPS and the MODIPS approaches, but in different ways.
+The identification of statistics to sanitize with the SLOMAG model was less obvious and the inferences based on the synthetic data were less stable in simulation 4 for the MODIPS approach, probably due to the direct sanitization of the likelihood functions.
+For the NP-DIPS approach, the discretization and sanitization procedure was the same between simulations 3 and 4, but seemed to affect the inferences from the SLOMAG model more than those from the GLOM.
+The different results from the two simulation studies suggest that even though the NP-DIPS approach was nonparametric, inferences based on the synthesized data in certain models can be more sensitive than others.